Faaizz/sre_exercise/README.md

 Also, adjust the CIDR ranges for the subnets to avoid overlap (all subnets had the same CIDR range: `172.0.0.0/20`) and adjust the VPC CIDR range to provide more IP addresses.

 The `for_each` meta-argument is also used to condense management of EFS mount targets for each subnet.

+### Prevent modification of the default security group
+Prevent modification of the default security group, instead create a new security group by changing `aws_default_security_group` resource to `aws_security_group`.

+### Restrict inbound traffic to TCP protocol
+Prevent inbound traffic from other protocols (except SSH) as the cluster components only needs to communicate via SSH.
+This would provide better security.